cuthbertLab/music21/music21/doc/html/_sources/moduleChord.txt

         .. attribute:: pitches

-            Return a list of all Pitch objects in this Chord.
+            Get or set a list of all Pitch objects in this Chord.

             >>> from music21 import *
             >>> c = chord.Chord(["C4", "E4", "G#4"])